 Considering that 82% of all social network users are likely to spend time on YouTube, it’s well worth investing in adding links to relevant products in the description or embedded in the video as a card as well.

-By leveraging YouTube, your can use your content or partner with YouTubers to create long-lasting videos for users to continually discover, become interested in, and directly make a purchase.
+By leveraging YouTube, your can use your content or partner with YouTubers to create long-lasting videos and video ads for users to continually discover, become interested in, and directly make a purchase.
 Maximize this benefit by showcasing your authority in your industry by producing content that educates users about what they need to know to become your customer.

 Benefits of Social Commerce

 Three core benefits are enticing brands across all industries:

 - Reach consumers where they are